ChrisGitmed/bin-2-dec-calc/README.md

 # bin-2-dec-calc
-A simple binary to decimal calculator created with React and CSS.
+A simple binary to decimal calculator created with React.